pytest-dev/pytest/doc/en/how-to/tmp_path.rst

     ========================= short test summary info ==========================
     FAILED test_tmp_path.py::test_create_file - assert 0
     ============================ 1 failed in 0.12s =============================

+By default, ``pytest`` retains the temporary directory for the last 3 ``pytest`` invocations.
+Concurrent invocations of the same test function are supported by configuring the base temporary directory to be unique for each concurrent run.
+See `temporary directory location and retention`_ for details.

 .. _`tmp_path_factory example`: